Mardi Himal Trekking

 Day 11: Drive back to Kathmandu (6hrs)

 Today, we will transfer to Kathmandu International Airport for our departure.
-After enjoying a hearty breakfast at the hotel, we will gather our belongings and make our way to the airport.
-We will ensure that we reach the airport well in time to complete all the necessary formalities and board our flight.
-Before we bid adieu to this enchanting country, take one last look at the breathtaking views of the Himalayas and take a moment to appreciate the warm hospitality and kindness of the Nepalese people.
-This marks the end of our tour, and we hope you had a memorable and enjoyable time in Nepal.
+After breakfast at the hotel, we will pack our belongings and head to the airport, making sure to arrive early enough to complete all check-in and security procedures.
+Before leaving Nepal, take a final moment to reflect on the incredible journey, the stunning Himalayan landscapes, and the warm hospitality of the Nepali people.
+This marks the end of your trip, and we hope you carry home wonderful memories of your time in Nepal.

 Cost & Dates